 You need to make sure all of loose ends to tie up at.
 This includes paying bills, stopping utility services, redirecting

 post, and letting people know you are moving.
 You should take time to make sure you have to hand all the documentation you will need in the USA.
 Order official copies of any

 certificates you are missing, as they are easier to obtain whilst you are still in the UK.
 Documents you will probably need include your birth certificate, marriage certificate,

 divorce decree, and medical records, you can get them officially stamped in the UK by the office that issues them, so that they are valid in any country.

-The easiest way to move from UK to USA with your possessions is to find a company that offers container transportation and sea freight to get them to the USA. we can offer a range of quotations to suit your needs, whether you require a full container service, or groupage container for a smaller load.
+With your possessions is to find a company that offers container transportation and sea freight to get them to the USA. we can offer a range of quotations to suit your needs, whether you require a full container service, or groupage container for a smaller load.
 Each of our associate removal companies will assist with documentation, customs clearance and storage if required.

 Once you move to the USA you need to apply for a social security number, although you can apply for one at the same time as you apply for your visa.
 You need a social security number in order for the government to see how much money you earn in the USA to determine if you are eligible for retirement benefits.
 You can visit your local Social Security Admin office to apply, and should bring with you proof that you have a visa that allows to work in the USA.